Bring out the flavor of green tea! Why does the way you boil water affect the taste?

 However, the way water is boiled has long been considered an important factor in determining the quality of tea.

-In particular, the Chinese tea book "Daguan Cha Lun" describes in great detail the boiling process as an important element in bringing out the flavor of the tea.
+In particular, the Chinese tea book "Daguan Cha Lun" describes in great detail the boiling process as an important factor in bringing out the flavor of tea.

-At Taikan Tea Theory, the purpose of boiling is to bring out the maximum flavor of the tea leaves.
+At Taikan Tea Theory, we believe that the purpose of boiling tea is to bring out the maximum flavor of the tea leaves.
 Rather than simply boiling the water, we consider various factors such as heat, time, and container to pursue a deeper flavor.

-Boiling is also mentioned in the "Book of Agriculture" by Wang Zhen of the Yuan Dynasty.
+Furthermore, "boiling" is mentioned in the "Book of Agriculture" by Wang Zhen of the Yuan Dynasty.

-Wang Zhen described the process of water boiling by describing the small bubbles that first appear as "crab eyes," the slightly larger bubbles that appear later as "fish eyes," and the sound of the large bubbles bubbling in succession as "pine forest wind."
-He determined that the water had reached the right temperature when it reached this "pine forest wind" state.
+Wang Zhen described the process of boiling water as follows: the small bubbles that first appear as "crab eyes," the larger bubbles that appear later as "fish eyes," and the sound of the large bubbles boiling one after another as "pine forest wind."
+He determined that the water had reached the appropriate temperature when it reached this "pine forest wind" state.

-This method is still used today as the basic idea behind boiling water.
+This method is still used today as the basic concept for boiling water.

 Boiling time changes the taste

-During the process of boiling water, the air and carbon dioxide dissolved in the water gradually escapes.
+During the boiling process, the air and carbon dioxide dissolved in the water gradually escapes.

-In particular, for teas like Sencha, which emphasize a refreshing taste, this carbon dioxide is an important factor in enriching the flavor.
-Therefore, if the tea is boiled for too long, the carbon dioxide escapes and the tea loses its inherent refreshing taste.
+In particular, for teas like sencha, which emphasize a refreshing taste, carbon dioxide is an important element in enriching the flavor.
+Therefore, if the tea is boiled for too long, the carbon dioxide will escape and the tea's inherent refreshing taste will be lost.

-Furthermore, as the boiling time increases, more water evaporates, increasing the ion concentration and hardness of the remaining water.
+Furthermore, as the boiling time increases, the water evaporates, increasing the ion concentration and hardness of the remaining water.

-This change affects the taste of the tea, and in the case of sencha in particular, it is known that the flavor becomes dull and the original umami flavor becomes difficult to sense.
+This change affects the taste of the tea, and in the case of sencha in particular, it is known that the taste becomes dull and the original umami flavor becomes difficult to sense.

-On the other hand, in the case of matcha, it is said that even if the hardness increases, it has little effect on the taste.
+On the other hand, in the case of matcha, it is said that even if the hardness increases, the taste is not affected much.

-This is thought to be because matcha has a rich flavor and a complex balance with other ingredients, so the effect of changes in hardness is felt relatively small.
+This is thought to be because matcha has a rich flavor and a complex balance with other ingredients, so the impact of changes in hardness is felt relatively small.

 Tips for making tap water taste better

-There are a few points to keep in mind to ensure that water boiled with tap water tastes delicious.
+There are a few points to keep in mind to make sure that water boiled with tap water tastes delicious.

-First, once the water has boiled, remove the lid from the kettle or move it slightly away from the lid and continue boiling for about 5 minutes.
+First, once the water has boiled, remove the lid from the kettle or tilt it slightly and continue boiling for about 5 minutes.
 This will evaporate the chlorine that causes the chlorine smell and remove the dissolved air, resulting in a smoother taste.

-When boiling water is poured directly into a teapot, the tea leaves expand rapidly, forming tiny bubbles on the surface.
-These bubbles envelop the tea leaves, preventing the hot water from reaching all of the tea leaves, and preventing the full flavor of the tea leaves from being extracted.
-As a result, the brewed tea becomes watery.
+If you pour boiling water directly into a teapot, the tea leaves will expand rapidly, forming tiny bubbles on the surface.
+These bubbles will envelop the tea leaves, preventing the hot water from reaching all of the tea leaves, and the delicious flavor of the tea leaves will not be fully extracted.
+As a result, the brewed tea will be watery.

 summary